AndisPerime/Rock-Paper-Scissors-Lizard-Spock-Game/README-EDITE.md

 ## Planning

-During the initial project meeting, we focused on key considerations such as user experience (UX), design consistency, and we had some time for brainstorming ideas.
+During the initial project meeting, we focused on key considerations such as user experience (UX), design consistency, and brainstorming ideas.
 We discussed the technical setup, including server configuration and repository management.
-Roles were assigned for project manager, front-end development, internal game logic development and UX/UI design.
+Roles were assigned for project manager, front-end development, internal game logic development, and UX/UI design.
 The team framework was chosen, with a Scrum Master appointed to facilitate agile practices.
 This thorough planning set a solid foundation for our collaborative efforts and aimed to deliver a high-quality web application.

 ## User Experience (UX)